Geodesics and Visual boundary of Horospherical Products: Estimates on the length of specific paths

 Let us denote $t_0=h(y)+\frac{1}{2}d_r(x,y)-\Delta H$.
 Thanks to inequality (\ref{ControleDHInproof}) the hypothesis of Lemma \ref{LemmeAmande} holds with $x_0=V_x\left(h(y)+\frac{1}{2}d_r(x,y)-\Delta H\right)$ and $y_0=V_y\left(h(y)+\frac{1}{2}d_r(x,y)-\Delta H\right) $.
 Applying this lemma on $\alpha$ provides:

 \end{proof}

 This previous lemma tells us that a path needs to reach a sufficient height for its length not to increase to much.
-We give now a generalization of Lemma \ref{ExpLengthWhenBelowSameHeight}, where the path reaches a given low height before going to its end point.
-This lemma will be the central result for the understanding of the geodesic shapes in a horospherical product.
+We give now a generalisation of Lemma \ref{ExpLengthWhenBelowSameHeight}, where the path reaches a given low height before going to its end point.
+This proposition will be the central result for the understanding of the geodesic shapes in a horospherical product.